- Home

 Related Coins

-Obverse: Head of Liberty left, with ribbon in hair.
-Hair band inscribed with "LIBERTY," and motto and date at rim., Reverse: Eagle with open wings, holding olive branch and arrows in talons.
-"UNITED STATES OF AMERICA" and "2½ DOLLARS" at rim.
+Obverse: Head of Liberty right, wearing cap with large stars.
+Ribbon around neck, and stars and date at rim., Reverse: Small eagle with open wings center, with scroll inscribed with motto in beak.
+Shield on breast, and olive branch and arrows in talons.
+"UNITED STATES OF AMERICA" and "FIVE DOLLARS" at rim.